vbvg2008/benchmarks/schedule/schedule.md

 2. Pipeline is now pure numpy! good for debugging!
 3. pipeline is purely dynamic (no disk writing/reading anymore)
 4. pipleine can still take tf.dataset and torch.loader
-5. can use pipeline for a lot more than training itself (including model testing, pure augmentation)
+5. can use pipeline for a lot more than training itself (data generation, model testing ...)

 * Network:
-1. better memory control:  CPU -> control -> GPU ->control -> CPU
+1. better data memory control:  CPU -> control -> GPU ->control -> CPU

 Estimator:
 1. Trace now has inputs,
 2. Key check (including checking Trace)
 3. Trace now has a unified system object to
-4. we still have warm up!
+4. we still have warm up

 Schedule:
 3 Different kinds of scheduling available